SedatedRapper/hello-world/README.md

 Sup peeps

-This is your Sedated Raooer speaking.
-I bet some of yall didnt know that i design apps too Well now you do Moutherfuckers!!!!
+This is your Sedated Rapper speaking.
+I bet some of yall didnt know that i design apps too.
+Well now you do Moutherfuckers!!!!